LemonTii/TicTacToeAI/README.md

 ## Description

 This is a Python project that uses recursion to iterate through all possible scenarios of the game and stores each of them in a tree structure.
 Each node in the tree has a number value representing the likelihood for the computer to win.
-Simply the computer will choose the next best move by picking the node with the highest number.
+The computer then uses the minimax search algorithm to search through this tree to pick out its next best moves as the game progresses.

 ## Getting Started